hughperkins/cltorch/README.md

 </table>

-# Point tensors: eliminate pipeline stalls!
+# Point tensors: reduce pipeline stalls

 Point tensors help to eliminate pipeline stalls associated with ReduceAll operations such as `sometensor:sum()`.
 Why does `:sum()` cause pipeline stalls, and how do point tensors eliminate this source of stalls?